VisActor/VTable/docs/assets/demo/en/edit/fill-handle.md

 # Fill Handle

 When a cell is selected, a fill handle will appear above the cell, and you can drag the fill handle to edit the cell's value.
-Or double-click the fill handle to change the value of the cell you want to edit.
+Or double-click the fill handle to change the value of the cell you want to edit (This example does not implement this logic).

 ## Key Configurations